-If the party inspects the boulders and cliffs, they will see red petroglyphs of the thunderbirds on them.
+If the party inspects the boulders and cliffs,

-Every time they see one, they can roll a perception check of DC16 or higher to initiate a vision of Why the one, they can roll a perception check of DC 16 or higher to initiate a vision of Why the Bat Hangs Upside Down.
+they will see red petroglyphs of the thunderbirds on them.
+Every time they see one, they can roll a perception check of DC 16 or higher to initiate a vision of Why the Bat Hangs Upside Down.